Take Action Now

 Your voice made a difference once.
 It's needed again.

-After the September 15, 2025 community meeting, the Village agreed to pursue an independent scientific partnership with Cornell Cooperative Extension and NY State Sea Grant.
-Instead, without community input, the Village Manager has engaged Everblue Lakes, an aeration systems company, to conduct a $6,000 pond assessment.
+Here's what happened: At the September 15, 2025 community meeting, every resident who spoke opposed the aerator project.
+The vendor himself withdrew.
+The Village agreed to pursue an independent scientific partnership with Cornell Cooperative Extension and NY State Sea Grant.

 View the Everblue Proposal (PDF)